R-B-Suraj/demo-repo2/README.md

 4. git push origin master
-origin is the location of our repository...  master is the branch which we want to push to
+origin is the location of where we want to push( our repository )...  master is the branch which we want to push to

 // i can say default push to here  ( upstream )
 5. git push -u origin master